1. How can we affect change?

 2. Why does our work matter?

 In the face of violent conflict, Palestinian children are urgently at risk.
 Mounting rates of unemployment and poverty in the West Bank and Gaza increasingly place children at risk of abuse and exploitation in their own communities.
 Each month of 2012 registered an average of 198 Palestinian children in Israeli custody, with the overwhelming majority suffering ill treatment of some kind.
 Even more devastating was the loss of 501 children during the 2014 Israeli military offensive on the Gaza Strip.
-As the only organization whose work and mission solely focuses on child rights in the Occupied Palestinian Territories (OPT), DCI-Palestine is the primary line of defense for these children.
+As the only Palestinian human rights organization whose work and mission solely focuses on child rights in the Occupied Palestinian Territory (OPT), DCIP is the primary line of defense for these children.

 3. What is our definition of a “child”?